-We had a dream that fan artists on Redbubble could create officially licensed designs for their favorite brands.
-We also had a dream where we accidentally came to work naked.
-But this is about the first dream.
+We had a dream that fan artists on Redbubble could team up with their favorite brands to sell fan art.
+We also had a dream where we accidentally came to work naked, but we can’t talk about that here…

-Before you start creating or uploading your work, it’s super important to read the brand’s guidelines.
-We’ve worked with partners to try and make these as flexible as possible and they’re different for each brand.
+Don’t worry, there won’t be an exam!
+However, it’s super important to read the brand’s guidelines before creating or uploading your work.
+We’ve worked with brands to try and make these as flexible as possible and they’re different for each brand.
 If a submission is declined, it’s most often because an artist isn’t familiar with the guidelines.

-Don’t forget to add other relevant tags.
-We see lots of artists just adding the one or two suggested in the guidelines, which means missing out on a lot of potential search traffic.
-You should be aiming for about 15 relevant tags to give fans the best chance of finding your design in our search and via Google.
-These might include character names, places, themes or objects.
+But don’t forget to add other relevant tags.
+Adding only one or two tags means missing out on a lot of potential search traffic.
+We recommend using about 15 relevant tags, as this gives fans the best chance of finding your design on the marketplace.
+These might include character names, places, themes, or objects.
 Check out our Redbubble Tagging 101 post for more tips.

-The Partner Program is an ongoing program to allow fan artists to create new, officially licensed designs and post them safely on Redbubble, without fear of future takedowns.
-We’ve called it The Redbubble Partner Program as we really want it to be a true partnership between everyone involved.
+The Fan Art Program is an ongoing program to allow artists to create new fan art designs and post them safely on Redbubble, without fear of future takedowns.
+We were inspired by the fan artists already on Redbubble and wanted to create a program to connect artists, brands, and fellow fans alike.

 Most importantly, we hope the program inspires you to take a movie, show, or character you love and celebrate it in a way that’s completely unique to your style.
 We can’t wait to see what you create.

 Check out our Frequently Asked Questions for more.